 The Witness Consciousness in Hatha Yoga

-This type of hatha yoga uses the attitude of Witness Consciousness.
-However, there is a hidden secret about this attitude.
-The harmony of the asana spontaneously induces an intuition of the consciousness of the divine self.
-And mutually, our own intuitive knowledge of our divine nature, the detachment from the physical body, makes the energy flow more freely, so that spiritual effervescence, the Sacred Tremor of the Heart may awake more easily.
-Through hatha yoga we aspire toward the complete freedom and happiness of the Pure Existence, of the “I am.”
+This type of Hatha Yoga uses the attitude of Witness Consciousness.
+However, there is a hidden secret in this attitude.
+The harmony of the asana spontaneously induces an intuition of our True Nature, of the divine Self.
+And conversely, our own intuitive knowledge of our divine nature, the detachment from the physical body, makes the energy flow more freely, so that the Sacred Tremor of the Heart may awake more easily.
+Through Hatha Yoga we aspire toward the complete freedom and happiness of the Pure Existence, of the “I am.”

-However, even if the vital energy is very strong, it is also essential to have the discernment to express it in an adequate manner.
+However, even if the vital energy is very strong, it is also essential to express it with discernment.
 Therefore, in Hridaya Yoga the practice also aims at a wise usage of this energy.
-In this case, the amplification of the energy is accompanied by the development of the capacity of witnessing these energies, of Open Attention.
+The amplification of the energy is accompanied by an increasing capacity to witness these energies, an Open Attention.
 It results in increased clarity and the capacity of Centering in the Spiritual Heart.
 This attitude favors creativity, the ability to get closer to aspects of life that inspire us.
 The life force contains our beauty and creativity.

-In Hridaya Yoga, we consider that if pain appears during the performance of an asana then yoga disappears.
-The path towards removing the corporeal limits does not go through enduring pain.
+In Hridaya Yoga, we consider that if pain appears during the performance of an asana, then yoga disappears.
+The path beyond the limits of the body does not go through enduring pain.

-However, there are countless asanas which require some effort which cannot be avoided.
-It is still important not to focus on the tensions arising during the performance of the asanas or on the difficulties of breathing associated with that effort, but to focus on the background of stillness radiating from the Heart.
+There are many asanas in which some effort which cannot be avoided.
+It is still important not to focus on the tensions arising during the performance of the asana or on the difficulties of breathing associated with that effort, but to focus on the background of stillness radiating from the Heart.
 In this manner, we do not forget about our divine nature, about who we really are.

 That is why during the practice of the asanas, our attention radiates outwards, from the Spiritual Heart towards the outside world.
 It is in this place full of happiness that our tensions gradually dissolve and disappear.

-The stillness of the Heart is still going to “tell us” how far we can go while we bend or stretch during a particular posture.
+The stillness of the Heart will always “tell us” how far we can go while we bend or stretch during a particular posture.
 Therefore, progress is not the result of personal effort, but it essentially follows our inherent tendency to go beyond our limits.
-This natural tendency is spontaneously generated by the intuitive knowledge of our true nature.
+This natural tendency arises spontaneously from the intuitive knowledge of our true nature.

 Relaxation and surrender are not synonymous with passivity or inertia.
-The practice of asanas is designed to establish a balance between effort and relaxation while we let go of personal egotistic consciousness.
-The asanas will be performed with joy rather than with obsession about the perfect performance or with an aggressive attitude towards our body.
+The asana practice is designed to establish a balance between effort and relaxation while we let go of personal egotistic consciousness.
+The asanas are performed with joy rather than with obsession about the perfect performance or with an aggressive attitude towards our body.
 Our positive intention and attitude give fluidity and spiritual direction to the energy.

 By performing various asanas, we glorify the spirit, our divine nature.
-Therefore, we consider that, more important than the flexibility of the student, is his ability to attune to the essential vibration, to the Sacred Tremor of the Heart, spanda.
+Therefore, we consider that more important than a student’s flexibility is his or her ability to attune to the essential vibration, to the Sacred Tremor of the Heart, spanda.

 Technical rigor and the precision of our methods form just the framework through which we allow the free expression of our spiritual inspirations.
 When it is practiced correctly, the practice of Hridaya Yoga opens us towards life, towards the spirit and, thus, it eliminates our fears, conflicts, and repressions.